 Once you get your domain, you’ve got to build and publish a website on it.
 You can compare this to buying a piece of land, then constructing a building on it that’s suitable for all of your visitors to come and meet you at.

 Unless you choose to hire someone to design and build your site, you’ll need to learn the differences between Website Builder and WordPress (WP) and which is best for your business needs.
 If you decide not to hire someone you’ll save a minimum of a few hundred, but more like a few thousand dollars.
 If you have some capital and not much time, I recommend hiring a professional.
 Should you build your own site, the amount of time you’ll spend learning to do so will vary depending upon the complexity of your site.
 If you need a very simple site to introduce your company and show off some of your work, you can use a Web Builder program.
 Web Builder has drag, drop, and easy-insert functionality.
 Any code you’ll add will just be cut and paste to add simple widgets to your site.
 A good example of a simple widget would be a site visitor counter.
 With Web Builder programs,you’ll have a wide variety of templates to choose from that come with beautiful color schemes and layouts.
 You can even add a web shop for small monthly fees in most cases.
 This is the simplest route to go without too much effort.
-I suggest that you don’t deviate from the template like I have on my personal site.
-Although the site looks “Ok” it could have been a lot better had I not tampered as much with the template, and I’m actually considering resetting the template which, I promise you was a lot more attractive.
+My only suggestion here is that you don’t deviate from the template.

 WordPress (WP), the second kind of site I’m discussing, is widely used by bloggers but it does so much more.
 The best way I can describe WP vs Web Builder is to compare it, again, to construction.
 With Web Builder you can choose from cookie-cutter models but that are meant to be painted and customized without too much deviation.
 WP lets you customize the foundation a lot more heavily through an enormous selection of themes instead of templates.
 For WP there are thousands of available plugins that have been created by developers which contain neatly packaged code to add almost any kind of feature and utility to your site you can think of without becoming a developer yourself.
 Some things you can do on a WP side versus a Web Builder site are allow visitors to set up accounts, sign up for memberships, bid on items in your shop and much more.
 Not all themes and plugins are free, and some are definitely worth paying for in terms of quality and technical support that you’ll receive from the developers.
 Using WP in the traditional way doesn’t allow you to preview your work as easily as Web Builder does.
 You have to leave the work space in order to view your finished product as well as test drive it, kind of like an mechanic does when making repairs to a car.
 There are drag and drop themes that work similar to Web Builder, some are paid and some are free, but I have yet to try any out.